Different colored lentils offer various health benefits, but some colors pack more nutrients than others.

 The Protein Powerhouse: Why Lentils Matter?

 Lentils are often hailed as one of nature’s best plant-based protein sources.
 For vegetarians and vegans seeking alternatives to meat, they provide an excellent option packed with protein without the saturated fat found in animal products.
-Each variety offers substantial amounts of protein; however, it’s worth noting that black lentils again take the lead with slightly higher levels.
+Each variety offers substantial amounts of protein; however, black lentils match—rather than markedly exceed—the 9 g protein per 100 g cooked that most varieties deliver.

 Protein is vital for muscle repair and growth and plays a crucial role in hormone production and immune function.
 Including different colored lentils in meals not only adds variety but also ensures a broader spectrum of amino acids—essential for overall health.